speedmax/h2o-php/README.md

      </body>
     </html>

-As you can see, the base template is a typical web page using a two column layout, we defined two blocks (content, sidebar) and HTML code common across all your page.
+As you can see, the base template is a typical web page using a two column layout.
+We defined two blocks (`content` and `sidebar`) and HTML code common across all of our pages.

-_page.html_ - to define a template specific of a page.
+_page.html_ - defines a page-specific template.

     {% extends 'base.html' %}

     {% block content %}
         <h1> extended page </h1>
-        <p> Body of extended page</p>
+        <p> Body of extended page </p>
     {% endblock %}

     {% block sidebar %}